 Since dairy tends to be high in fat, many people believe that eliminating it from your diet is an essential key to weight loss.
 However, various studies have actually shown that adding calcium to your diet can help speed up weight loss.
-Why is there a link between calcium and weight loss?
+Why is there a link between calcium intake and weight loss?
 How much calcium should you be consuming a day to notice a difference in your waistline?
 Here are some of the things that you should know about calcium for weight loss.

 Why Calcium for Weight Loss is Effective

 A reduced-calorie diet is one of the main reasons why some experts believe calcium for weight loss is thought to be effective.
 Low-fat dairy sources, which contain much higher levels of calcium than their full-fat counterparts, are very low in calories.
-Anyone who wants to lose weight by following a reduced-calorie diet should be aware of the link between calcium and weight loss.
+Anyone who wants to lose weight by following a reduced-calorie diet should be aware of the link between calcium intake and weight loss.

 In one study, it was found that caloric deficit diets with increased low-fat dairy foods or with Ca + vitamin D supplements, were associated with greater weight reduction toward a healthier body composition and preservation of bone mass, in comparison to the control group (only caloric deficit diet), with the best outcomes in the low-fat dairy group.

 Calcium for weight loss is also thought to be effective due to an increase in the body’s ability to burn calories.
 According to the University of Texas Southwestern Medical Center at Dallas, consuming greater amounts of calcium can help increase metabolism levels and, ultimately, help the body burn more calories on its own.